Code-Institute-Submissions/datacentric-project/README.md

 ## Testing

-Many of the key features of this project, including views and the application's login function, were subject to extensive unit-testing.
+Many of the key features of this project, including views and the application's login function, were subject to unit-testing.
 This is documented within the 'tests.py' file, which can be run within the terminal.
 At the top of the test page, there are instructions on how to run the file.

 Additional code which has since been removed was also used to ensure that the database was being updated upon the submission of forms via the browser.
 For example, I would add a print statement to the edit listing function, so that the terminal would return the updated product